 There are several mandatory routing rules that influence which folder an event is saved in:

-- The event is always saved in a folder whose folder type contains the event's type in the Event Type Hierarchy found in the Administration Utility.
+- The event is always saved in a folder whose folder type contains the event's type in the Event Type Hierarchy found in the System Settings.
 For example, academic classes route to academic folders, special events route to scheduler folders, etc.

 - The event is always saved in a folder with an appropriate date range.

-- The user saving the event must have permission to see the folder (Object Security = View) as well as save events to it (Object Security/Create Events = Yes).
+- The user saving the event must have permission to see the folder as well as save events to it.
+See Permissions in Series25 Group Administration.

 If multiple folders meet these criteria, then two more things can influence where the event routes: